nelhage/blog.nelhage.com/content/draft/property-testing-like-afl.md

 ## Coverage-guided generation and feedback

 How will `proptest generate` decide which cases to save, and how will it decide when it has enough tests?
-Here we take inpsiration from AFL, and use coverage-guided exploration to guide test case generation, and also to determine when to stop.
+Here we take inspiration from AFL, and use coverage-guided exploration to guide test case generation, and also to determine when to stop.
 The generator stops generating tests cases after some combination of